 4. AGUA WIRELESS SYSTEMS

 What Kheyti is to farmers, Agua is to the urban populace.
 The upwardly mobile professionals living either in villas or gated communities have to no longer worry about increasing maintenance bills or wastage of water.
 Apartments can install compact devices that give access to water tanks, motors, and meters from anywhere and everywhere.
 The mobile and web application-based monitoring helps control and set desired water levels in underground or overhead tanks.
-This smart solution also helps large gated communities to record water consumption in individual flats thus making the billing process fair and transparent.
+This smart solution also helps large gated communities to record water consumption in individual flats thus making the billing process fair and transparent and ultimately working towards solving the water crisis.

 5. VASSAR LABS

 This one rises above all solutions-literally!
 Their Smart Water Management tool sources data from satellites and creates analytical models to aid in decision making.
 This helps local governing bodies even at the town or village level to assess situations regarding available water resources, rate of depletion, expected changes in weather, etc and decide on usage in households, businesses, or farms.
-Their solutions can help to the extent of effectively predicting drought, flood, rainfall, etc
+Their solutions can help to the extent of effectively predicting drought, flood, rainfall, etc. So not directly but they are also working towards solving the water crisis.

 Swajal stands for the concept of Water for all.
 Anyone can access water from Swajal’s “Water ATM” installed at public places, railway stations, hospitals, or communities.
 These kiosks run on solar energy although they are designed to function on electricity as well.
 These Water ATMs are designed locally in Swajal’s Department of Science & Industrial Research (DSIR), Government of India, accredited R & D labs, and offer water at Rs.5/litre.
 The quality is monitored remotely through a centralized process thus maintaining consistency and making the process effective and sustainable.